shisabsingh23/learning-kakfa-101/README.md

 *   producer.send() method does not send the msg right away to kafka, puts the msg in queue as producer has buffer where it tries to bundled msg together and send in batches.
 *   flush(): we say hey send all msg that is in buffer immediately to kafka and blocks the program until done.
 *   close(): cleanup - free resources, etct. internally calls flush(), we did mention in code to explain flush() usage, flush() is optional.

+## Key Terms:
+*   High Throughput :  How many transaction or query system can handle.
+    `eg: DB with high throughput means it can handle large amount of query or perform I/O operations `
+*  Acknowledgement : Broker/replica have the data that was sent
+* Latency : time taken to travel from source to destination
+  *  low latency = minimal delay
+  * eg: gamer needs low latency or else it will take time to respond to the key they pressed
+## Best Practice
+* Use compression on PRODUCTION Environment
+  * unless individual new event size data is very small like wikimedia data in JSON format(ONLY KB)
+  * where realtime data is prioritized than low latency(less delay)